ajgeemail/LearnGit/readme.txt

 // Fork 1 - risk
 Here I'm going to add a bunch of lifechanging, project modifying, potentially harmful code that I'm not sure if I want to keep.

+// Fork 1b - more risk
+Here is more risk I'm unsure I want.